 After studying experimental psychology, Mackay joined Digital Equipments Corporation (DEC), where she created a multimedia research group that produced the world’s first commercial interactive video system (IVIS), a pre-Hypercard multimedia authoring language, and more than 30 multimedia projects.
 She has subsequently managed research groups at MIT, where she studied electronic mail and cognitive overload.
 She then joined Xerox PARC’s EuroPARC, where she launched the area of ubiquitous computing.
 Along with her colleagues, she introduced the concept of augmented paper interfaces and explored how to integrate paper with online multimedia information.

-She has served as a visiting professor at the Université Paris-Sud, France and Aarhus University, Denmark.
-She has also served as Chair of ACM/SIGCHI, among other executive positions, as well as member of the ACM Publications Board and SIGBoard.
+Mackay has served as a visiting professor at the Université Paris-Sud, France, Aarhus University, Denmark, and Stanford Univeristy, Palo Alto, CA. She has also served as Chair of ACM/SIGCHI, among other executive positions, as well as member of the ACM Publications Board and SIGBoard.
 She chaired the 2013 ACM CHI Conference on Human Factors in Computing Systems in Paris and has served as program chair or on the program committees of ACM CHI, ACM UIST, ACM CSCW, ACM DIS, and ACM Multimedia, among other conferences.
 Mackay has published more than 200 research articles on human-computer interaction.

 “Wendy Mackay has been a CHI Conference regular since 1983, consistently contributing to the organization of the conference.
 She served as General Chair in 2013 and brought a record number of attendees to the conference in her adopted hometown of Paris.
 Wendy also served SIGCHI in many other leadership positions, including becoming the Executive Chair.
 Her early work on the customizability of user interfaces revealed both the possibilities and the limitations.
 Later, she produced research on air traffic control systems, multimedia, family-oriented technology, email, and augmented reality.
 Wendy and her husband, Michel Beaudouin-Lafon, make a powerful team.” – Ben Shneiderman